 - Introduction to the basics of ‘Traditional’ gear placement and removal

 - Continued movement skills training and development on steeper rock

 - Debrief and instruction for further progressions for rock climbing

 We use a variety of locations on this program.
 These include the Yamnuska “Practice Cliffs”, Zygote Buttress near Exshaw, Wasootch Creek in Kananaskis Country, Rundle Rock at Banff or, one of our favorites, ” Back of the Lake” at Lake Louise.
 They are all great beginner rock climbing areas in beautiful mountain locations.

-Stay for an extra day and put your new skills into practice on a classic Canadian Rockies multi-pitch climb.
+Stay for an extra day where you can join a guide led team to climb one of the many great multi-pitch climbs in the region.and put your new skills into practice.
 The instructor to student ratio is 1:2.
 We divide into compatible teams, choose a suitable ‘multi-pitch’ route (several rope lengths in height) and spend the whole day climbing it.
 Climbs include routes on Mt.
 Yamnuska, Kid Goat Buttress, Tunnel Mountain and Cascade. $280 plus GST.
 Available every Monday following ‘Outdoor Rock Intro’.

 Meeting Time and Place